Listen, Learn, Adapt, Act

 Finally comes putting your new learning into practice, in ways that work for your situation.
 I think I dwelled on that enough above in the “Required and Desired” section so I won’t dwell on it here except to say: without action, learning is but an academic exercise.
 We learn, we grow, we change.
 If we don’t change, then we stagnate.
 Ultimately, when we choose to stagnate we get left behind because everything around us does change.
 Change may happen quickly in some districts and very slowly in others, but change is inexorable and inevitable.

 I love the mantra of listen, learn, adapt, act.
 I have it stuck to my computer monitor to remind me every day to strive to be and do better, in ways that fit the situation.
-I hope that you are able to take some of the things you learned this week at the WADE is the Washington Association of District Employees conference and put them into action.
+I hope that you are able to take some of the things you learned this week at the WADE conference and put them into action.

 One of my favorite business authors is Brené Brown.
 In her blog post, The Courage to Not Know, she talks about the difference between “armored leadership” and “daring leadership.”
 Armored leadership is “being an knower & being right.”
 Daring leadership is “being a learner & getting it right.”
 It’s a great read: short and to the point.